 Academic Advising

-2. Use the university catalog to understand your degree program and look up the descriptions of individual classes.
+- Use the LSUS catalog to understand your degree program and look up the descriptions of individual classes.

-3. Prepare for advising sessions by reviewing your graduation plan, looking over your curriculum sheet, and making sure that your transcript is correct.
+- Prepare for advising sessions by reviewing your graduation plan, looking over your curriculum sheet, and making sure that your transcript is correct.
 Check the schedule of classes from the "public access" column in myLSUS to see what's being offered, then put together a draft schedule to discuss with your advisor.
-Use this handy Advising Preparation Checklist to be sure you're ready for your meeting with your advisor.
+Use our Advising Preparation Checklist below to be sure you're ready for your meeting with your advisor.

 Registering